ryanef/terraform-aws-vpc/README.md

 #### Number of subnets to create

 In `variables.tf` there are three variables to change.
-If you want to add more or less, just change the number of CIDRs in the list.
-I'll add a list of possible /25 subnets at the end of this section.
+If you want to add more or less subnets, just add a new CIDR like `10.10.8.0/25` to the list of public or private subnets.
+I'll add a list of possible compatible /25 subnets at the end of this section.

 ### PUBLIC SUBNET DEFAULTS